-On rural roads other than rural freeways and controlled access roads, Carrier facilities should be located away from the pavement and as close to the boundary fence as practicable, having regard to other factors such as other installed services, minimising impact to the natural environment etc. Some Road Authorities have policies that require facilities to be located outside the road reserve unless there are abnormal circumstances preventing such location.
+On rural roads other than rural freeways and controlled access roads, Carrier facilities should be located away from the pavement and as close to the Registered Property boundary as practicable, having regard to other factors such as other installed services or corridors, impact to the natural environment etc. Some Road Authorities have policies that require facilities to be located outside the road reserve unless there are abnormal circumstances preventing such location.